 My childhood was spent learning and growing at Essex Elementary, Hawthorne Elementary and Stemmers Run Middle.
 I graduated from the vocational electronics program of Eastern Technical High school (EVT).

 I eagerly sought the opportunity to build something for myself and pay my way through college.
-I was fortunate to have the opportunity to work at Worthington Steel, one of Baltimore’s few steel processing plants that still operates.
+I was fortunate to have the opportunity to work at Worthington Steel.

 My time at Worthington taught me many valuable lessons about working with people.
 Turning raw steel into a usable product isn’t about machines – it is a process of communication, coordination and the development of relationships with vendors and customers.

 During the time I spent at Worthington, I had the opportunity to work with companies such as Bethlehem Steel and Harley Davidson.
 The interaction with our customers and the ability to produce to their standards is an experience that I will never forget.

 Working through a forty hour work week and a full college course load was tough.
 However, I shared that vision of a better future.